 As with many business deposit accounts the terms offered will depend on how much you are looking to deposit the notice period terms, if any, interest payment terms and with some accounts your business turnover.
 The best high yield business accounts tend to be operated on an online basis where operating costs are kept to a minimum by providers.

-Benefits of Business Savings Accounts for 2016
+Benefits of Business Savings Accounts

 For many businesses keeping cash that is not used as immediate working capital in a current account is normally better off in a business savings account.
 A business savings account will pay interest on either a monthly, quarterly, half yearly or annual basis.
 Business savings accounts can be set up by a business with different notice periods to benefit from higher rates of interest e.g. an instant access savings account, a 30 day business notice account and a 180 day business savings account all provide could be used.
 There are many bank and building society providers who will happily pay competitive rates of interest for the privilege of holding business savings.
 As a general observation the main high street banks who hold most business savings pay interest at the lower end of the spectrum.